 - After getting fired from Gamespot for undisclosed reasons (though the most popular is for giving a mediocre review to Kane and Lynch: Dead Men while the game was advertised on the site), Jeff Gerstmann went off to start the gaming news site Giant Bomb alongside other former Gamespot journalists.

-- Mister Roger saw the violence in children's cartoon and television, so created the Neighborhood instead.
+- Mister Rogers saw the violence in children's cartoon and television, so created the Neighborhood instead.

 - The ReactOS project, an open-source Windows clone, began as a reaction to some of the more questionable business practices of Microsoft.
 It's also how it got its name.